ufjschool/ob-s14/drafts/final/fisherman.maryreyes.md

 The intricate chain functions similarly to a drug cartel.
 Andrew provides fish to the dealers, who in turn sell it to the clients.
 Without him, the chain ceases to exist.
 He stars as Heisenberg in his own version of “Breaking Bad.”

-Once he arrives at his destination, he stand in the bed of his truck and places the fish into a large Styrofoam bin filled with ice before the chef wheels the product of Andrew’s hard work into the building.
+Once he arrives at his destination, he stands in the bed of his truck and places the fish into a large Styrofoam bin filled with ice before the chef wheels the product of Andrew’s hard work into the building.
 The price of his labor totals just $151, $1 per pound of mackerel.

 One of the drawbacks to being a fisherman is the uncertainty that comes with the profession.
-He never knows if the weather, supply and demand, or luck will work in his favor; kind of like Heisenberg’s uncertainty principle.
+He never knows if the weather, supply and demand, or luck will work in his favor, kind of like Heisenberg’s uncertainty principle.
 He lives in suspense most of the year, awaiting his next big catch.

 ###Part V: The Moments of Bliss

 The instability of his profession never stops him from living life to the fullest.
-When he’s not fishing, Andrew hangs out with his friends, expresses his loyalty to Chipotle by ordering a burrito bowl daily, and never misses an opportunity to hug a pretty girl – although, his heart belongs to one lady in particular.
+When he’s not fishing, Andrew hangs out with his friends, expresses his loyalty to Chipotle by ordering a burrito bowl daily, and never misses an opportunity to hug a pretty girl – although his heart belongs to one lady in particular.

-His love for the sea and pride in being in fisherman is apparent to everyone he encounters – and not simply because of his passion.
+His love for the sea and pride in being in fisherman is apparent to everyone he encounters, and not simply because of his passion.
 He sports a Hogfish tattoo on his left forearm and an entire sleeve on his right.
 Complete with a net, a lobster, the ocean, a kingfish, and a mutton snapper, the vivid scene serves as a visible sign of his love for the sea.

 “Fishing can be very rewarding to someone who enjoys it, but it’s the hardest, most backbreaking work you can imagine,” he says.